 |A bird hatched in Texas, “Chuck, the Chicken-duck,” differed substantially from the Chinese bird pictured above.
 A female, “Chuck” had chicken feet and head, but a duck-like body.
 According to her owner, this bird could float and swim like a duck.
 Notice her erect, duck-like posture.
 This strange creature is shown in the video at the top of this page.|

-A second bird (image at right), a female hatched here in the U.S., appeared in several news reports and is better documented than the Chinese specimen.
+A second bird (image at right and video above), a female hatched here in the U.S., appeared in several news reports and is better documented than the Chinese specimen.
 Despite her sex, her owner dubbed her “Chuck the Chicken-duck” (from chicken + duck).
 Chuck not only had chicken-like feet, as did the alleged chicken-duck hybrid in China, but also differed substantially from the Chinese bird in having a chicken-like head.
 Nevertheless, as can clearly be seen in the picture at right and the video at the top of this page, she had a duck-like body.
 In the video her waddle and her erect posture, in particular, are quite strikingly reminiscent of a duck.